bahrus/p-et-alia/README.md

 </details>

-"p-d" is the main component, and stands for "pass down." p-d [agrees](https://www.youtube.com/watch?v=TObWJt68HGw&feature=youtu.be&t=929) with the ancient (and [modern](https://sonniesedge.co.uk/talks/dear-developer/)) wisdom "all streams flow to the sea because it is lower than they are.
+"p-d" is the main component, and stands for "pass down." "p-d" agrees with the [ancient](https://www.youtube.com/watch?v=TObWJt68HGw&feature=youtu.be&t=929) (and [modern](https://sonniesedge.co.uk/talks/dear-developer/)) wisdom "all streams flow to the sea because it is lower than they are.
 Humility gives it its power."

 "p-u" stands for "pass-up," and is to be used sparingly as a last resort.